-Business Incentives & Grants: JDA encourages entrepreneurs, companies and factories to move, set up and expand their businesses and enjoy a range of benefits and grants.
+Business Incentives & Grants: JDA encourages entrepreneurs, companies and technological factories to move, set up and expand their businesses and enjoy a range of benefits and grants.
 Jerusalem is the only central Israeli city with Development Area A status, enjoying unique tax tracks and benefits.
 The government and JDA also award benefits as part of a designated government program for Jerusalem .

-Tourism – JDA strives to develop tourism as a central growth engine for Jerusalem and to maximize the economic potential of the sector and create new jobs.
+Tourism: JDA strives to develop tourism as a central growth engine for Jerusalem and to maximize the economic potential of the sector and create new jobs.
 The plan includes developing tourist infrastructure and tourism marketing “products” in the city.
-As part of these activities, JDA grants incentives to entrepreneurs and companies in the field of hotels and international conferences .
+As part of these activities, JDA grants incentives to local and global conferences .

-Old City – Jerusalem’s Old City is a global tourism heritage site and tourism magnet for the world’s religions.
-JDA works to renovate, preserve, develop and maintain the Old City and its surroundings, including renovating the Walls, public areas, and the Mount of Olives; developing and improving access to the Old City and building promenades and viewpoints.
-JDA promotes a statutory plan for preservation and developing private and public spaces.
+Old City: Jerusalem’s Old City is a global tourism heritage site and tourism magnet for the world’s religions.
+JDA works to renovate, preserve, develop and maintain the Old City and its surroundings, including renovating sites and monuments, public areas, developing and improving access to the Old City and building promenades and viewpoints.
+JDA promotes a statutory plans for preservation and developing private and public spaces.
 JDA also operates to develop tourism products in the Old City.
-The government and municipality have a multi-year investment plan totaling hundreds of millions of shekels .
+The government, the Ministry of Jerusalem and Heritage, and the municipality have a multi-year investment plan totaling hundreds of millions of shekels .